nold2/tic-tac-toe/README.md

 ### Validation
-Input should be a coordinate number ranging from 1 to 3 seperated by space, e.g. `1 3`
+Input should be a coordinate number ranging from 1 to 3 separated by space, e.g. `1 3`

 There will be a validation to handle the input such as `two three` or `1 4` or `2,3`

-### Avalailable moves
+### Available moves
 The available coordinates are as follows:

 `1 3` `2 3` `3 3`